mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 Note that each new credential that has not already been validated
-by the application SHOULD be validated against the Authentication
+by the application MUST be validated against the Authentication
 Service.

-[[OPEN ISSUE: 1.
-SHOULD vs MUST.
-2. A client that wants to update its identity key
-can perform the operation UNDER THIS CONDITION by adding a new
-version of herself using a new credential signed under a new
-IdentityKey, then performing a remove of the old leaf.
-This is
-fine as long as the credential binds to the same identity for
-the application.
-If this verification is not met, there is no
-authentication guarantee at the application layer anyway.]]

 # Initialization Keys